grafana/grafana-plugin-sdk-go/data/contract_docs/timeseries.md

   <tr>
    <td>Wide
    </td>
-   <td>Many
+   <td>Multi
    </td>
    <td><strong>No</strong>[^6]
    </td>
    <td>
 <ul>

-<li>One Frame to many Frames
+<li>One Frame to multi Frames

-<li>Each value (numeric) field alongside a copy of the time field from the Wide Frame is moved to its own individual Frame when converted to the Many format
+<li>Each value (numeric) field alongside a copy of the time field from the Wide Frame is moved to its own individual Frame when converted to the Multi format
 </li>
 </ul>
    </td>
   </tr>
   <tr>
-   <td>Many
+   <td>Multi
    </td>
    <td>Wide
    </td>